Broesmeli65/reddit_wallpaper_downloader/README.md

 ## Disclaimer

 This script uses web scraping to download images from Reddit.
 Make sure to respect Reddit's terms of use and the rules of the subreddits you are downloading images from.
+If a post has two or more images, the next post with only one image would be downloaded.
+This is because without login you can't view fullscreen image of posts with more than one image.
+If title of post cannot be found, a generic filename will be generated.

+Use on your own risk and feel free to contribute!